Fitch Downgrades Suriname's Long-Term Foreign Currency IDR to 'C'

 The downgrade of Suriname's Long-Term Foreign-Currency (LT-FC) Issuer Default Rating (IDR) to 'C' from 'CC' reflects Fitch's view that a process of default has begun.
 On Oct.22 the Government of Suriname announced that it intends to enter a 30-day grace period on the USD25.4 million interest payment on its USD550 million 2026 notes due Oct.
 26.

 This is consistent with public statements by President Chandrikapersad Santokhi (Progressive Reform Party, VHP) and top ministers since the new administration was inaugurated July 16 as well as the VHP's party manifesto.
-Further, Suriname's national debt law imposes a statutory requirement on the minister of finance to present a debt
+Further, Suriname's national debt law imposes a statutory requirement on the minister of finance to present a debt reduction and management plan within two months of a breach of the government debt ceiling (95% of GDP), as Fitch expects has occurred.

 Fitch has downgraded the senior unsecured foreign currency ratings on Suriname's USD 2023 and 2026 notes to 'C' from 'CC'.
 The government previously restructured the 2023 bonds in July 2020.

 Failure to deliver the 2026 interest payment during the grace period would put the sovereign into 'Restricted Default' (RD) and the specific bond into 'Default' (D).
-A foreign commercial debt restructuring that entails a material reduction in terms and is necessary to avoid a traditional payment default would constitute a DDE according to Fitch's Sovereign Rating Criteria resulting in the LT-FC IDR being downgraded to 'RD' and the affected instruments to 'D'.
+A foreign commercial debt restructuring that entails a material reduction in terms and is necessary to avoid a traditional payment default would constitute

 Suriname's central government (CG) debt remains high (forecast at 137% of GDP by December 2020 excluding any agreement with creditors), and the government deficit is structurally wide.
 Shortages of foreign currency remain material for the economy, and a higher parallel SRD-USD rate relative to the official exchange rate persisted in October; however, a large devaluation on Sept.
 22, which more than halved the value of the Suriname dollar relative to the US dollar, will partially alleviate external imbalances.
 The government's financing conditions are distressed amid curtailed multilateral and foreign market access.
 Three-quarters of the CG debt is denominated in foreign currency (including USD313 million foreign-currency domestic liabilities), rendering debt sustainability vulnerable to devaluation of the Suriname dollar.

 The government announced that supplier arrears had reached SRD243 million by the end of August, which we estimate are less than 0.6% of GDP.
-Additional unpublished state-owned enterprise liabilities (excluding the state oil and gold company) are large, and the central government's exposure to them is substantial.
-The authorities plan an investor presentation Oct.
-30.
+Additional unpublished state-owned enterprise liabilities (excluding the state oil and gold company) are large, and the central government's

 Fitch has affirmed Suriname's Long-Term Local-Currency IDR at 'CCC'.
 We view that the restructuring risk of local currency debt as significant, but of lower risk than foreign currency debt.
 The central bank holds the majority (87%) of local currency debt, and both this as well as the domestic privately held local currency debt is automatically subject to expected considerable erosion of value from high inflation during 2020-2021.